 - Will the course be taught elsewhere in the calendar years prior to and following SLIG 2020?
 If so, where and when?
 Preference is given to courses not offered in the same format elsewhere within the immediate year prior to or following SLIG.
 Feel free to email the director with questions concerning this timeline if needed.

-Proposals and questions may be submitted to the SLIG Director.
+Questions and preliminary inquiries may be submitted to the SLIG Director.
+Proposals should be submitted using the form below.
 You may be contacted for clarification at any time prior to the final notification of proposal status.